Chasia Bornstein-Bielicka: Life in Israel

 In 1947 she married Heini Bornstein and they established a home together on the Kibbutz.
 They had thee daughters, Yehudit, Racheli, and Dorit.
 During her life on the kibbutz, she continued to work as an educator.
 She first opened the kindergarten in the Halasa transit camp, later Kiryat Shmona.
 She dealt with the absorption of youth aliyah (immigration to Israel) groups in the kibbutz and the Argentine nucleus that arrived with the outbreak of the Six-Day War.
 When the great Russian aliyah arrived in the 1990s, Bornstein-Bielicka rallied to help absorb families while taking advantage of her knowledge of the Russian language.

 At the same time, she worked in art, established the ceramics department at Tel Hai College, created and taught and even headed the department.
 As a retiree, she coordinated and developed the sewing workshop in the kibbutz and returned to design and sewing.
 In 2003 she published her book "One of the Few: A Resistance Fighter and Educator", with the help of Naomi Yitzhar who interviewed and wrote her story.

 Death

-In July 2012, Hassia Bornstein-Biletzky passed away and was buried in Kibbutz Lehavot HaBashan.
+In July 2012, Hassia Bornstein-Biletzky died and was buried in Kibbutz Lehavot HaBashan.
 She is survived by a large family: her husband Heini Bornstein, 3 daughters and sons-in-law, 11 grandchildren and 10 great-grandchildren.